 Yes.
 And it was still very easy.

 Then Amazon released KDP select fund that allowed publishers to enter their books in a lending program.
-Instead of royalties from books sells you will be paid by the number of pages read by readers.
-The amount you get per page read would depend on that month's total fund of customers in the lending program.
+Instead of royalties from books sold, you will be paid by the number of pages read by readers.
+The amount you get per page read would depend on that month’s total fund of customers in the lending program.